I bet you can remember at least one of your favorite childhood nursery rhymes.

 If your students are very young, divide the poem line-by-line.
 Assign each student one line of the poem to memorize.
 Then they can perform the rhyme in small groups with each student responsible for one line.

 Want to make nursery rhymes come alive for your visual learners?
 Or maybe you’re just looking for an entertaining way to bring them into your classroom.
 FluentU is a great option.

 FluentU provides authentic English videos, including animated nursery rhymes as well as other cartoons, movie trailers, music videos, news clips and more.
 Each video has been transformed into a language learning experience with clickable captions giving definitions and native pronunciations for any word.
 The videos also come with flashcards and exercises to make sure students remember new words when they’re done watching.

-You can watch as a class or even assign rhyme videos as homework if students have access to home computers or mobile devices, thanks to the FluentU mobile app.
+You can watch as a class or even assign rhyme videos as homework if students have access to home computers or mobile devices, thanks to the FluentU mobile app for iOS and Android.
 You can then track student progress with built-in tools on the FluentU platform.
 The videos are organized by genre from beginner to advanced, so it’s easy to find something that works for any English classroom.

 Check out the free trial to bring fun videos for “Itsy-bitsy Spider,” “This Little Piggy” and more into your ESL nursery rhyme lesson.

 For older students, after you read the rhyme and teach or review any new words, analyze the nursery rhyme.
 You can do this as a whole class, in an open discussion format or divide students into small groups.